|

 knowledge of their local latitude to longitude ratios.
 The Thornborough

-N-S and E-W degree differences are equal, and these arcs are also
+to Newark Circle N-S and E-W degree differences are equal, and these

-equal to the Thornborough hypotenuse (data below).
-The Octagon
+arcs are also equal to the Thornborough hypotenuse (data below).
+The

-downstream at the Ohio River, are situated 1/365th the circumference
+Earthworks, downstream at the Ohio River, are situated 1/365th the

-of the earth apart.
-Their longitude difference is equal, also cir/365.
+circumference of the earth apart.
+Their longitude difference is equal,

-presents the same arc distance as that from Stonehenge to the West
+- Thornborough presents the same arc distance as that from Stonehenge

 Landscape